Glossary

 How to keep balance adaptable

-The most durable approach is to set a structure and vary the food matrix.
+The most durable approach is to set a structure and vary the foods inside it.
 Use the same three-part rhythm across meals:

 - Protein anchor: include a consistent protein serving at each meal.